LivePersonInc/developer-center/pages/documents/agent-interactions/login/getting-started.md

   As an application:

-  _Note_: In order to login as an application, you first need to have the "User Type - Bot" feature activated.
-Please contact your account team before moving forward.
+  *Note*: _In order to login as an application, you first need to have the "User Type - Bot" feature activated.
+Please contact your account team before moving forward_.

   * [Follow these instructions](guides-gettingstarted.html){:target="_blank"}, to create and use an API key.
 Select the "Agent Interactions" category and check the "User Login" box.